connorimes/CPUFreq-Swift/README.md

-# CPUFreq - Swift 3.x bindings to CPUFreq in Linux sysfs
+# CPUFreq - Swift 3 and 4 bindings to CPUFreq in Linux sysfs

 The project provides the `CPUFreq` Swift package - a thin wrapper around the `CPUFreq` Linux interface in sysfs for getting and setting DVFS-related configurations.
 Its purpose is to abstract programs from file I/O and data parsing/conversion.